Awake in the Wild Half Day Retreat in Marin, CA

 The Marin Headlands is home to a diversity of animal species.
 Local mammals include coyotes, deer, rabbits, and bobcats.
 Due to the close proximity of the Pacific Flyway, the headlands also hosts a large variety of owl, song and shore birds.
 Egrets, grebes, and mallard ducks can be found year-around patrolling the waters of Rodeo Lagoon.
 Bird Island along the coast of Rodeo Beach is one of the largest roosting sites in northern California for the endangered brown pelican.

-Details will be announced closer to the event.
+Details will be sent to participants a week before the event.
 We will either start near a bathroom or pass one en-route!
 And/or end near one.
 There will be hiking during this retreat, so you should be able to walk a few miles unassisted.